 Additions to Reserve

-Choose a topic:
+Choose a topic

-What is an Addition to Reserve?
+What is an addition to reserve

 A reserve is a parcel of land where legal title is held by the Crown (Government of Canada), for the use and benefit of a particular First Nation.
-An Addition to Reserve is a parcel of land added to the existing reserve land of a First Nation or that creates a new reserve.
+An addition to reserve is a parcel of land added to the existing reserve land of a First Nation or that creates a new reserve.

-An Addition to Reserve:
+An addition to reserve: